zhouh115/DWT-FFC/README.md

 Download [our saved model for NTIRE 2023 HR Nonhomogeneous Validation set](https://drive.google.com/file/d/1Sd7QBUYv6xoNwYKncG5HWoSxtb99p6ev/view?usp=sharing) and place it into the folder ./weights to reproduce our validation result.

+# How to reproduce our result or recover your hazy image
+Download above models

+Prepare NTIRE2023 HR Nongomogeneous Dehazing Chanllenge Validation set and Test set

+Run test.py and find results in the folder ./test_result